A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

-In order to illustrate the ideas behind Theorem \ref{thr:IIK}, let us recall a possible PTAS for the classical \maxk \ with capacity $\beta$, $n$ items, profit and weight vector $p$ and $w$ respectively.
+{\bf{The basic techniques.}} In order to illustrate the ideas behind the proof of Theorem \ref{thr:IIK}, let us first recall one of the PTAS for the classical \maxk \ with capacity $\beta$, $n$ items, profit and weight vector $p$ and $w$ respectively.
 Recall the greedy algorithm for knapsack: \begin{enumerate}

 \item Sort items so that $\frac{p_{1}}{w_{1}} \geq \frac{p_{2}}{w_{2}} \geq \cdots \geq \frac{p_{n}}{w_{n}}$.